-- b) A draft system as approved by the League Board of Directors shall be used to select players for each team in the Minor Leagues.
-Each League Director shall oversee the draft for his particular League.
-Coaches shall be invited to attend and participate in their respective League draft. - c) The draft shall be held well in advance of the start of each season.
-The draft procedure may vary from year to year and from League to League but shall incorporate the requirements of Section II (a). - d) It is mandatory that all players abide by team draft assignments.
-Any exception to assigning a player to a team in accordance with the draft system as approved by the League Board of Directors may be approved and implemented by the League President after consulting with the appropriate League Director. - e) In each draft year no more than two (2) parent-coach/child options may be exercised per team allowing that coach and their child to be assigned to the same team. - f) The only regular exception other than that stated in (d) above to assigning players to a team is that children in the same League within the same family shall be assigned to the same team absent a request from their parent or guardian not to do so. - g) League Directors shall be responsible for identifying coaches and assistant coaches for each team prior to the start of the Regular Season.
-League Directors may assign new coaches or assistant coaches if their assignment is judged necessary for coaching needs after the start of the Regular Season.
-All coaching assignments made after the start of the season shall be made in accordance with League policy and are subject to prior approval of the League President. - h) Players may be assigned to a team in a lower non-grade appropriate League only upon parental/guardian request and/or approval and only with the approval of the League President and only where the League Directors of the two Leagues involved have determined that the player's skill level, as determined by the players' ratings, skill evaluation and prior year's coaches' recommendation, if applicable, clearly demonstrates that the player's participation in the grade appropriate League will raise very clear and unacceptable personal safety or other concerns for that player.
+- a) A draft system as approved by the League Board of Directors shall be used to select players for each team in the Major League.
+The League Director shall oversee the draft.
+The Coaches shall be invited to attend and participate in their respective League draft. - b) The draft shall be held well in advance of the start of each season.
+The draft procedure may vary from year to year and from League to League but shall incorporate the requirements of Section II (a). - c) It is mandatory that all players abide by team draft assignments.
+Any exception to assigning a player to a team in accordance with the draft system as approved by the League Board of Directors may be approved and implemented by the League President after consulting with the League Director. - d) In each draft year no more than two (2) parent-coach/child options may be exercised per team allowing that coach and their child to be assigned to the same team. - e) The only regular exception other than that stated in (e) above to assigning players to a team is that children in the same League within the same family shall be assigned to the same team absent a request from their parent or guardian not to do so. - f) The League Director shall be responsible for identifying coaches and assistant coaches for each team prior to the start of the Regular Season.
+The League Director may assign new coaches or assistant coaches if their assignment is judged necessary for coaching needs after the start of the Regular Season.
+All coaching assignments made after the start of the season shall be made in accordance with League policy and are subject to prior approval of the League President. - g) Players may be assigned to a team in a lower non-grade appropriate League only upon parental/guardian request and/or approval and only with the approval of the League President and only where the League Directors of the two Leagues involved have determined that the player's skill level, as determined by the players' ratings, skill evaluation and prior year's coaches' recommendation, if applicable, clearly demonstrates that the player's participation in the grade appropriate League will raise very clear and unacceptable personal safety or other concerns for that player.